Align Technology

-Align Technology is an American manufacturer of 3D digital scanners and Invisalign clear aligners used in orthodontics.
+Align Technology, Inc. is an American manufacturer of 3D digital scanners and Invisalign clear aligners used in orthodontics and restorative workflow.
 It was founded in 1997 and is headquartered in Tempe, Arizona.
-The company manufactures the aligners in Juarez, Mexico and its scanners in Israel and China.
+The company manufactures the aligners in Juarez, Mexico, and its scanners in Israel and China.
 The company is best known for its Invisalign system, which is a clear aligner treatment used to straighten teeth.

 Invisalign

 Invisalign is a brand of clear aligners manufactured by Align Technology.
-The clear align system has been used to treat more than 12.2 million patients.
+The clear align system has been used to treat more than 18 million patients.

-Align Technology founder Zia Chishti conceived of the basic design of InvisAlign while an adult orthodontics patient.
+Align Technology founder Zia Chishti conceived of the basic design of Invisalign while an adult orthodontics patient.
 During his treatment with a retainer intended to complete his treatment, he posited that a series of such devices could effect a large final placement in a series of small movements.
 He partnered with Kelsey Wirth to seek developers.

-Invisalign was approved by the Food and Drug Administration in 1998, and sales began in the U.S. in 1999. $140 million in venture capital was raised from 1997 to 2000, and another $130 million in an initial public offering in 2001.
-As of 2014, according to Align Technology, 2.4 million people around the world had been treated with Invisalign, and 80,000 dentists had been trained how to use it.
+Invisalign was approved by the Food and Drug Administration in 1998, and sales began in the U.S. in 1999.
 Orthodontists were resistant to adopting Invisalign at first, in particular because the founders had no orthodontic credentials or expertise, but the product became popular among consumers.
+The company raised about $140 million in funding over four rounds from 1997 to 2000.
 In 2000 Align Technology planned a $31 million television advertising campaign that The New York Times said would be "the most aggressive consumer advertising plan the dental profession has ever seen".
-The company raised about $140 million in funding over four rounds from 1997 to 2000. $130 million in additional funding was raised in 2001 through an initial public offering on NASDAQ.
+In 2001, $130 million in additional funding was raised through an initial public offering on NASDAQ.
 By 2001, 75 percent of the 8,500 orthodontists in North America had been trained on the Invisalign system.
 That same year, Align Technology made Invisalign available to general dentists following a class-action lawsuit that alleged making the system available only to orthodontists resulted in unfair competition for dentists.